Skip to main contentlogo of the One Health Vector-Borne Diseases HubVBD Hub - Blog

 Lauren Cators's profile picture

 Lauren Cator researches the role of mosquito behaviour and ecology in disease transmission at Imperial College London.
-Lauren is leading with Hub and is responsible for overall project management and coordination of the hub team and also engagement with the wider UK VBD research community.
+Lauren is leading the Hub and responsible for overall project management and coordination of the team and engagement with the wider UK VBD research community.

 Samraat Pawar's profile picture